kadena-io/pact/docs/en/pact-reference.md

 [Namespace](#namespaces) declarations provide a unique prefix for keysets and modules defined within the namespace scope.
-All smart contract definitions must occur within a namespaced scope, which is initiated by defining a namespace using `define-namespace`, and entering the namespace scope by issuing the `namespace` command.
+All smart contract definitions must occur within a namespaced scope, which is initiated by defining a namespace using [define-namespace](pact-functions.html#define-namespace), and entering the namespace scope by issuing the [namespace](pact-functions.html#namespace) command.
 The global namespace (the empty namespace) is reserved for Kadena code.

 #### Module declaration {#moduledeclaration}